How to Configure Gmail Email on Your VPS

 Prerequisites

-Before getting started, ensure you have the following:
+Before starting, ensure you have the following:

-- A running VPS (Linux-based) with root or sudo access.
+- A running Linux-based VPS with root or sudo access.

-- A Gmail account.
+- An active Gmail account.

 Step 1: Connect to Your VPS via SSH